llooker/datablocks-geo/readme.md

 [**Start Modeling**](https://discourse.looker.com/t/data-block-data-block-setup-instructions-and-everything-in-between/5949) by reading through this discourse post.

-**Working with Redshift?** Refer to our steps for uploading data from our public S3 bucket to redshift: https://github.com/llooker/datablocks-acs/
+[**Working with Redshift?**](https://github.com/llooker/datablocks-acs) Refer to our steps for uploading data from our public S3 bucket to Redshift.